adrybakov/wulfric/docs/source/user-guide/usage/other.rst

     >>> wulfric.compare_with_tolerance(1.02, "<=", 1.03, eps=0.1)
     True

-This function return boolean value and support python's comparison operators.
+This function returns a boolean value and supports Python's comparison operators.
 See :py:func:`wulfric.compare_with_tolerance` for details.

 Parallelepiped
 ==============
-Not every set of six numbers might be used to form a parallelepiped.
+Not every set of six numbers can be used to form a parallelepiped.
 Wulfric implements a function to check if the set of parameters is correct

 .. doctest::